-Study Quality

-The study quality was examined using The Medical Education Research Study Quality Instrument (MERSQI) Score and is presented in Supplementary Table 3.
-Based on the assessment of study quality using the MERSQI score, six studies included in this review received an average score of 14.
-This score falls within the MERSQI's potential range of 5-18.
-17.

 Study Characteristics

 The studies listed in this review were conducted in a variety of countries, including India, Ireland, Jordan, Norway, and China.
 All of the studies used a randomized study design with two groups.
 All subjects in the study had been diagnosed with COPD using the Global Initiative for Chronic Obstructive Lung Disease (GOLD) criteria and were over 45 years old.
 The COPD Assessment Test (CAT) and St. George's Respiratory Questionnaire (SGRQ) were used in all studies to assess COPD patients' quality of life.
-Data on study characteristics are listed in Supplementary Table 4.
+Data on study characteristics are listed in Supplementary Table 3.